-The intention of the Education Standards for S4OM Foundational Courses is to provide an outline of the required elements of a S4OM recognized Foundational Course.
-A Foundational Course is meant to teach massage therapists the basics of providing massage therapy in a safe, ethical, and appropriate manner for those diagnosed with cancer.
+The intention of the Education Standards for S4OE Foundational Courses is to provide an outline of the required elements of a S4OM recognized Foundational Course.
+A Foundational Course is meant to teach estheticians the basics of providing esthetics services in a safe, ethical, and appropriate manner for those diagnosed with cancer.